antzGames/Godot-images-to-MeshLibrary-tool/README.md

 # Godot 4.5: Tile images to MeshLibrary creation tool

-This simple tool will covert all images in an import directory to a `MeshLibrary`.
+This simple tool will covert all images from an import directory to a `MeshLibrary`.
 Each image will have its own `QuadMesh` added to the `MeshLibrary`.

 https://github.com/user-attachments/assets/fe622faa-cae0-47d6-bbf9-f5fa7503bfe5